garencheckley/podexp/BACKLOG.md

 2. **Episode Planning & Execution Pipeline** ✅ creates the framework that will orchestrate the entire improved process.
 (COMPLETED)

-3. **Deep Dive Research Framework** enhances the search orchestration with better topic prioritization.
+3. **Deep Dive Research Framework** ✅ enhances the search orchestration with better topic prioritization.
+(COMPLETED)

 4. **Expert Analysis Simulator** adds depth to the content generation portion.